mrkkrp/modern-uri/README.md

 for scheme, host, and other components.

 Finally, the package provides two Megaparsec parsers: `parser` and `parserBs`.
-The first works on strict `Text`, while other one works on strict `ByteString`s.
+The first works on strict `Text`, while the other one works on strict `ByteString`s.
 You can use the parsers in a bigger Megaparsec parser to parse `URI`s.